Identity Does Not Control Execution

 The Gyōji Directive

-If execution changes because of who is acting, the system is invalid.
+If the method of execution changes depending on who is performing it, the system is defective.

 Implementation Protocol